ga-wdi-boston/wdi_10_design_patterns_refactoring/README.md

 **Refactoring** used as a noun ("a refactoring", "many refactorings") can also refer to a particular pattern of code changes that can be applied to address specific code smells.
 These patterns are well-defined and well-understood, which again makes them easier to talk about and use.

-**Design patterns** are high-level approaches to writing software that are generally understood to reduce code smells and result in more maintainable code.
-Rather than being specific techniques applied to fix code smells, they describe a desirable "end goal" that refactorings will often be working towards.
+**Design patterns** are techniques for writing software that are generally understood to result in more maintainable code.
+Unlike a refactoring, a design pattern is not a *process* geared towards resolving specific code smells; it's a *template* for solving a certain class of problems.
+You may also hear about **antipatterns** &ndash; these are design patterns that are known to result in code smells or otherwise produce "bad code".

-## Design Patterns
+## Basic Principles

-These design patterns and principles are useful in refactoring Rails apps:
+These principles of software development are useful in refactoring Rails apps:

 * [Don't Repeat Yourself](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (DRY)
 * [Single Responsibility Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle)